Sefer Asufot

-Authorship is now generally attributed to Elijah b.
-Isaac Lattes of Carcassonne, but many scholars dissent.
+Authorship is now generally attributed to Elijah ben Isaac Lattes of Carcassonne, but many scholars dissent.
 The main author was Ashkenazi and a student of Eleazar of Worms (d.
 1238), but some content is from a later period, including a model writ of divorce dated 1307.
-Aptowitzer attributed at least part of the text to a grandson of Eliezer b.
-Joel HaLevi, suggesting Eliezer's great-grandson Abraham b.
-Eliezer haLevi, a student of Meir of Rothenburg (d.
+Avigdor Aptowitzer attributed at least part of the text to a grandson of Eliezer ben Joel HaLevi, suggesting Eliezer's great-grandson Abraham ben Eliezer Halevi, a student of Meir of Rothenburg (d.
 1293), but Dziubas disagrees.

-Samuel David Luzzatto published some excerpts from the book in 1846.
+S D Luzzatto published some excerpts from the book in 1846.
 Eliakim Carmoly publicly appealed for the manuscript's publication in 1867.
+Moritz Güdemann published a marginal annotation, containing an incantation against demons transliterated from German, in 1875.
 Jacob Glassberg published some excerpts on circumcision in 1892.
 Moses Gaster published some excerpts on Passover in his Montefiore Report 1893.
 Aptowitzer included sections which he attributed to Eliezer b.
 Joel HaLevi's grandson in Mavo l'Sefer RAbYH (1938).
 Abraham Isaac Dziubas published a two-volume edition of the Asuppot's section on forbidden foods in 1942.
 Simha Assaf republished the excerpt on education in 1948.
-Excerpts were republished by Samuel Eliezer Stern in Moriah 173 (1987) and Tzfunot 1 (1989).
+Excerpts were published and republished by Samuel Eliezer Stern in Moriah 173 (1987), Mayim Hayyim (1989), and Tzfunot 1 (1989), and eventually in his Meorot haRishonim (2002).
 Alexander Jungerman included excerpts on idolatry in Qovetz Shitot Qamai: A"Z (2006).

 Contents

-The contest of the work mostly deal with the laws relating to divorce, Rosh Hashanah, tefillin, the ritual slaughtering of animals, the observance of Shabbat and the observance of Passover, with a description of the ritual of the Seder.
+The content of the work mostly deals with the laws relating to divorce, Rosh Hashanah, tefillin, the shechita (the ritual slaughtering of animals according to kashrut), the observance of Shabbat, and Passover, with a description of the ritual of the Seder.
 The work also discuses medical prescriptions, charms, marriage ceremonies, numerous commercial and religious contracts, various forms of excommunication, and mourning and burial customs.
 Lastly, at the end of the work is a summary of all material discussed.
 The vocalization of the work has been studied by scholars, who have concluded that medieval German Ashkenazi vocalization was much akin to contemporary Sephardic vocalization.